Punpun1643/sqlzoo/README.md

 # sqlzoo

-My attempt of the online course [SQL Tutorial](https://sqlzoo.net/wiki/SQL_Tutorial).
+My attempt of all the 10 levels from the online course [SQL Tutorial](https://sqlzoo.net/wiki/SQL_Tutorial).
 This is mainly for exploratory purposes in preparation for my Summer Internship 2022.